tuvalroz/hw2-video/README.md

 3. Your submitted git repo should be *private*, please make barashd@post.bgu.ac.il a collaborator.
 5. Deadline: 27/05/2023, end of day.
 6. Additionally, solve the questions in: (  link will be filled soon.).
-7. Fill in repository details in [link](https://moodle.bgu.ac.il/moodle/mod/questionnaire/view.php?id=2466075).
+7. To submit, fill in repository details in the following Moodle [link].(https://moodle.bgu.ac.il/moodle/mod/questionnaire/view.php?id=2466075).

 ## Task